nodesman/essential-education/books/harmful_people/outline.md

 - Strategies for Disengagement
 - Managing Necessary Interactions
 - Documentation and Seeking Support
+    - The pragmatism of principled action and documentation
+    - Navigating formal systems (HR, Legal) effectively
 - Understanding When Legal/Formal Action is Relevant

 ## Part 4: Underlying Dynamics (Potential Areas)